tonsky/tonsky.github.io/_posts/2020-06-15-syncthing.md

 iCloud is much younger and doesn’t have feature bloat yet, but they are still interested in selling more Macs and iPhones.
 So they will always try to isolate you from the rest of the world.
 Expect weird restrictions and great inconveniences, like iCloud folder location or moving Desktop folder when you enable/disable sync for it.

 Syncthing survival, on the other hand, does not depend on making more features.
 They do one thing, but they do it well.
-Look, their menu<a id="f1" href="#fn1" class="footnote">1</a> looks exactly how Dropbox used to look when it still was good in 2012:
+Look, their menu[^1] looks exactly how Dropbox used to look when it still was good in 2012:

 <figure>
     <img src="./menubar.png">